‘Dizzy my head is spinning’…

 Organs and glands start working optimally and harmoniously after the reflexology treatment.
 In addition, reflexology restores hormonal balance which as detailed in this info sheet, is often an underlying factor in producing vertigo symptoms, especially through impaired Thyroid function.

 At Healthy Harmony, we have direct experience of reducing the impact of Vertigo (& Tinnitus) and although we are unable to say we provide a cure, we now have clients who suffered with the daily impact of Vertigo who no longer experience these symptoms following Reflexology at Healthy Harmony Tenerife.

-With Vertigo, this includes utilizing acupressure points more information will be provided at the time of an appointment.
+With Vertigo, this includes utilising acupressure points more information will be provided at the time of an appointment.

 This blog provides information on:

-- Vertigo is most often caused by a problem in the balance centers of the inner ear called the vestibular system and causes the sensation of the room spinning.
+- Vertigo is most often caused by a problem in the balance centres of the inner ear called the vestibular system and causes the sensation of the room spinning.
 It may be associated with vomiting.
 Symptoms often are made worse with position changes.
-Those with significant symptoms and vomiting may need intravenous medication and hospitalization.
+Those with significant symptoms and vomiting may need intravenous medication and hospitalisation.

 - Vertigo is also the presenting symptom in patients with Meniere’s Disease and acoustic neuroma, conditions that often require referral to an ENT specialist.
 Vertigo may also be a symptom of stroke.

 - Most often, dizziness or light-headedness is a temporary situation that resolves spontaneously without a specific diagnosis being made.

 Dizziness is one of the most common symptoms that will prompt a person to seek medical care.
 The term dizziness is sometimes difficult to understand since it means different things to different people.
 It is either the sensation of feeling lightheaded as if the individual is weak and will pass out, or it describes vertigo or the sensation of spinning,